 DHCP has to be enabled and can be enabled or disabled through your settings menu.
 Through the settings menu, you can also see a list of the devices connected to your network, which is your DHCP Client List.
 You can also view and adjust your DHCP Range.

-What Is DHCP Range?
+What is DHCP range?

 You can also exclude any addresses that do not need to be used by clients.
 For example, if your wireless printer is connected through one IP address, this can be listed as an exclusion so that your clients do not connect to this IP and sever the connection.